Once upon a time, Ireland’s entire housing market descended into a massive ball of fire.

 If you’re switching mortgage and you bought your Mortgage Protection from a broker, it’s a doddle, you’re free to take that policy to your new lender.

-But if you bought a block policy from a bank, they will cancel your policy so you will need a new Mortgage Protection policy.
+However, if you bought a block policy from your bank, they will cancel that policy so you will need a new Mortgage Protection policy.

-This time, if you are switching mortgage, make sure your mortgage life insurance from a broker so you don’t get caught!
+This time, if you are switching mortgage, be clever and make sure you buy your mortgage life insurance from a broker so you don’t get caught out in the future!

 If you don’t have a trusted broker, I’d be happy to help you sort out your cover.